FrugalX/lite-design-editor/README.md

 ## Usage

-- **Adding Shapes:** Click on the rectangle tool from the toolbar to add it.
+- **Adding Shapes:** Click on the Diamond tool from the toolbar to add it.
 - **Editing Shapes:** Select a shape on the canvas to reveal editing options such as resizing, rotating, and styling.
 - **Text Editing:** Click on the text tool from the toolbar to add text.
 Double click on the text to edit it.
 - **Image Editing:** Click on the image tool from the toolbar to add image.
 Double click on the image to edit it.